osaukh/subspace-configurable-networks/README.md

 # subspace-configurable-networks

 The provided code was used to train SCN models and all baselines for the 2D transformations used in the paper 'Subspace-Configurable Networks'.

+The easiest way to train an SCN model on rotation is by running the ipython notebook `SCN_Example_MLP_FMNIST_rotation.ipynb` in Google Colab.

-We used Python 3.7.7
+Follow the instructions below to run the code from the command line.
+We used Python 3.7.7.

 Install dependencies:
 ```